Local Dissipativity Analysis of Nonlinear Systems: Introduction

 \subsection{Contributions}

-This paper determines the local QSR dissipativity characterization of nonlinear, control affine systems via synthesis of a \ac{cpa} storage function that adheres to the \ac{hji} over a region of the state space.
-This analysis is accomplished via a convex optimization problem that simultaneously searches for the QSR parameters and \ac{cpa} storage function that satisfies that the \ac{hji} -- ensuring that the inequality holds for the entirety of the region.
+This paper determines the local QSR dissipativity characterization of nonlinear, control affine systems via synthesis of a \ac{cpa} storage function that adheres to the dissipation condition over a region of the state space.
+This analysis is accomplished via a convex optimization problem that simultaneously searches for the QSR parameters and \ac{cpa} storage function that satisfies that the dissipation condition -- ensuring that the inequality holds for the entirety of the region.
 In essence, our approach triangulates a region of the state space, and then upper bounds the nonlinear dynamics of the system on each simplex with a linear system.
 We are then able to synthesize a storage function across the linearized systems.

-In \secref \ref{sec:ErrorBounds}, we develop a novel \ac{lmi} error bound to impose \ac{lmi} constraints on a \ac{cpa} function on a triangulation.
+In \secref \ref{sec:ErrorBounds}, we develop a novel \ac{lmi} error bound to impose \ac{mi} constraints on a \ac{cpa} function on a triangulation.
 We also develop a method to enforce inequalities on a closed norm ball about the origin, which allows us to consider quadratic storage functions.
 The development of these error bounds builds on work in \cite{strong2024improved}.
-In \secref \ref{sec:dissAnalysis}, we develop conditions for a \ac{cpa} storage function to adhere to the \ac{hji}.
-Because of the \ac{lmi} error bounds, we are able to reformulate the \ac{hji} as an \ac{lmi}-- convexifying the previous optimization problem.
+In \secref \ref{sec:dissAnalysis}, we develop conditions for a \ac{cpa} storage function to adhere to the dissipation condition.
+Because of the \ac{lmi} error bounds, we are able to reformulate the dissipation condition as an \ac{mi}-- convexifying the previous optimization problem.
 Optimization problems are formulated to search for general dissipativity characterizations of nonlinear systems.
-In \secref \ref{sec:solutionGuarantess} theoretical results are developed to confirm that if a nonlinear control affine system is strictly locally dissipative, then this optimization problem can be used to verify dissipativity characteristics for either \ac{cpa} or quadratic storage functions.
+In \secref \ref{sec:solutionGuarantess} theoretical results are developed to confirm that if a nonlinear control affine system is sufficiently strictly locally dissipative, then this optimization problem can be used to verify dissipativity characteristics.
 Finally, numerical results are given in \secref \ref{sec:numRes}.